Control of Multistability through Local Sensitivity Analysis: Application to Cellular Decision-making Networks: High-dimensional Generalization

 Suppose all parameters can be controlled independently and no other parametric constraints are present.
-The proposed control strategy to decrease $\lambda$ by $\delta\!\lambda>0$ units is the following. $0<\varepsilon\ll1$ and $n_{\rm ite}\in\mathbb N$ are control hyperparameters. \begin{controlstrategy} \begin{itemize} \item[1.]
-Compute~\eqref{eq: lambda max decrease} at current equilibrium and parameter values. \item[2.]
+The proposed control strategy to decrease $\lambda$ by $\delta\!\lambda>0$ units is the following, where $0<\varepsilon\ll1$ and $n_{\rm ite}\in\mathbb N$ are control hyperparameters. \begin{controlstrategy} \begin{itemize} \item[1.]
+Compute~\eqref{eq: lambda max decrease} at the current equilibrium and parameter values. \item[2.]
 Update the parameters: $\pi\leftarrow\pi+\varepsilon d_\lambda$ and compute the new equilibrium points. \item[3.]
-Repeat steps 1,2 until $\lambda$ decreased by $\delta\!\lambda$ or until the maximum number of iterations $n_{ite}$ is exceeded. \end{itemize} \end{controlstrategy}

-There might be situations in which not all parameters in $\pi$ can be controlled independently (e.g., some could not be controlled at all) or other constraints are present on the directions along which $\pi$ can be modulated (e.g., optimizing other control objectives).

-We assume that admissible directions along which parameters can be controlled at $\pi$ form an affine cone $\mathcal K_\pi\subset\R^m$.
-The resulting control strategy is as follow. \begin{controlstrategy} \begin{itemize} \item[1.]
-Compute $\tilde d_\lambda=\arg\max_{d\in\mathcal K_\pi}\frac{\langle d,d_\lambda\rangle}{\|d\|}$ at current equilibrium and parameter values. \item[2.]
-Update the parameters: $\pi\leftarrow\pi+\varepsilon d$ and compute the new equilibrium points. \item[3.]
-Repeat Steps~1 and~2 at the new equilibrium and for the new set of parameters. \item[4.]
-Repeat Steps~1,~2, and~3 until $\lambda$ decreased by $\delta\!\lambda$ or until the maximum number of iterations $n_{ite}$ is exceeded. \end{itemize} \end{controlstrategy}
+Repeat steps~1 and~2 until $\lambda$ is decreased by $\delta\!\lambda$ or until the maximum number of iterations $n_{\rm ite}$ is exceeded. \end{itemize} \end{controlstrategy}